blakesouthwood/Santa_Cruz_Python_Preprocessor/README.md

 # Santa_Cruz_Python_Preprocessor
+January 6, 2024

+I learned more about coding and design on this project than on anything else I have ever coded and I am realizing the importance of this book that I'm writing.
+I will carefully plan it and write it and edit it thoroughly so that it is clear and concise and short and to the point.
+If there is only one thing that I'm known for thousands of years from now it will be this book which will ensure the success of any software project.
+And this is my title, let me see if it it's available.

 Jan 1, 2024
 I will create new files so the difference can be seen and so the original code isn't destroyed.